Ad Dimaniyat Islands: Environment

+Important Bird Area

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding sooty gulls, bridled, roseate and white-cheeked terns, as well as sooty falcons.
+Green and hawksbill sea turtles nest on the beaches.

+Access

 Fans of camping and diving now pay more for their satisfaction, after the decree of the Ministry of Environmental Protection and Climate Affairs.
 Expatriates pay OMR10, while locals pay OMR5.
 Before the new rule, everyone paid OMR1 for entering the islands, OMR3 for diving, OMR5 for camping or OMR7 for the whole package.

 Under the new law, non-Omanis will have to pay OMR3 per day for a visit, OMR6 for diving and OMR10 for diving and overnight camping.
 Approval of the Ministry of Environmental Protection and Climate Affairs is required to visit the islands, which was also the case with the previous law.
 Stay on the island is allowed for a maximum of 5 days, and the number in the group must not exceed 12 people.

-Locally, the islands go by the names Kharabah, Huyoot, Al Jabal Al Kabeer (Um As Sakan).
-The latter is divided into two islands: Um Al Liwahah (Minaret) and Al Jawn, which includes three islands.